prajaktaingle09/LP3_internship/README.md

   The image actual_ip is the image given as the test_image according to the LP3 statement
   <br />

-  To install tensorflow 1.14.0 <br />
+  To install tensorflow 1.14.0  using conda <br />

     conda uninstall tensorflow
     conda install -c conda-forge tensorflow=1.13